Ali-Mikael/IaC-deployment-prep/T3-vm.md

   public_key = file("~/.ssh/bastion_key.pub")
 }
 ```
-You'll soon see how it is used!
+You'll soon see how it's used!

 ## data.tf